-You should contact your surgeon if you notice:
+Patients should contact the surgeon if they notice:

 Mild infections, which are often wound infections, will often settle down with antibiotics.
-Rarely, an infection can affect the final results of your operation.
+Very rarely, an infection can affect the final results of the operation.
 This may result in the need for further surgery.

 As breast auto-augmentation requires the surgeon to make incisions, scarring is unavoidable.
 However, in most cases, the scarring will be minimal and will fade over time.
-The extent of scarring will depend on the technique your surgeon chooses to use, as well as your skin’s ability to heal.
+The extent of scarring will depend on the technique the surgeon chooses to use, as well as a patient's skin’s ability to heal.

-A seroma is a pocket of fluid that can sometimes develop under your skin after surgery.
+A seroma is a pocket of fluid that can sometimes develop under the skin after surgery.
 Most often this is at the site of the incision or in an area where tissue has been removed.
-You may notice a swollen lump in the treated area of your breast, and a clear discharge may drain from the incision site.
+Patients may notice a swollen lump in the treated area of the breast, and a clear discharge may drain from the incision site.
 Most small seromas will require no treatment.
 However, larger seromas may need draining with a needle.
 If a seroma becomes infected, it can develop into an abscess.
 These will require medical treatment.

 After a breast auto-augmentation, it is common to experience either some numbness or increased sensitivity.
 This will often be around the scar, the nipples, or the areola.
 Generally, this will be temporary and should settle down with time.
 A permanent loss of sensation is rare but can occur.

-There will always be a risk that you are unhappy with the final results of your surgery.
-If you are unhappy with the results, you may wish to have further surgery to correct this.
-We therefore advise you to choose your surgeon carefully.
-Make sure that they fully understand your expectations during your consultation.
-This will make it more likely that you will be happy with the final result of your treatment.
+There will always be a risk that patients are unhappy with the final results of the surgery.
+If patients are unhappy with the results, they may wish to have further surgery to correct this.
+It is therefore recommended patients choose their surgeon carefully.
+Make sure that they fully understand all expectations during the consultation.

 All surgeries carry some common surgical risks.
 These include (but are not limited to) the following: